Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Numerical Results

 Numerical results are provided to validate the proposed communication-centric and sensing-centric waveform designs and to provide useful guidelines for the implementation of the proposed designs.
 The simulation system parameters are listed in Table~{\ref{t1}}.

-\subsection{Communication-centric Design}
+\subsection{Communication-Centric Design}

 Fig.~\ref{fig_radar} presents the ambiguity function of the sensing component generated by our proposed communication-centric waveform design.
 The sensing scopes of distance and speed are set as $[0, 60]$\,m and $[-20,20]$\,m/s, respectively.
 The corresponding RoI is derived according to ($\ref{rof}$), which is outlined with red lines in Fig.~\ref{fig_radar}.
 It can be seen that since there are non-negligible sidelobes outside the RoI, the PSLR in the whole ambiguity function is $7$\,dB.
 However, the level of sidelobes within the RoI is marginal, leading to a PSLR of $12$\,dB within the RoI.
-Therefore, the proposed communication-centric waveform can guarantee superior sensing performance within the RoI, whilst attaining the maximum data throughput at the same time.
+Such a high PSLR provides a lower false alarm rate because the probability of noise or clutters being mistaken as targets is reduced \cite{zf}.
+Besides, a high PSLR is advantageous for improving the resistance to interference and the resolution of closely spaced targets \cite{Metric1, Metric2}.
+Therefore, the proposed communication-centric waveform can guarantee superior sensing and positioning performance within the RoI, whilst attaining the maximum data throughput at the same time.

-Fig.~\ref{fig5} illustrates the sensing and communication performance of the proposed communication-centric waveform and three existing designs, in terms of the PSLR within the RoI and the achievable data rate, where a wide range of the channel quality threshold $\varsigma$ is adopted.
+Fig.~\ref{fig5} illustrates the sensing and communication performance of the proposed communication-centric waveform and three existing designs, in terms of the PSLR within the RoI and the achievable data rate, where a wide range of the channel quality threshold $\varsigma$ is adopted and the number of subcarrier is set to $128$.
 The fast and slow time-varying channels are considered in Figs.~\ref{fig01} and \ref{fig02}, respectively, with the former having a larger Doppler frequency offset range ($\sim 100$ kHz) than the latter ($\sim 1$ kHz).
 The three existing designs compared are the range profile (RP) based waveform \cite{Chen_cl_23}, the MI based waveform \cite{Bica_conf_19}, and the equal power waveform.
 Specifically, the RP based waveform allocates the sensing power to each OFDM symbol separately and optimizes the PSLR in the range profile, the MI based waveform optimizes the MI between the target impulse response and the received signal, while the equal power waveform evenly distributes the sensing power among the sensing REs.